The Basics of Photovoltaic (PV Solar) System Design

 Disclaimer: This article is not meant to be a comprehensive guide on system design; it is intended to highlight the fundamental design practices throughout the solar industry at the moment.

 The first step in designing a solar system is to determine the appropriate size of the system.
 Because the system’s purpose is to offset on-site electricity usage, an analysis must be completed on the amount of energy consumed by an electric customer over a specified period.
-By looking at the kilowatt hours (abbreviated kWh) on a customer’s electric bill it is possible to come up with this figure.
+By looking at the kilowatt-hours (abbreviated kWh) on a customer’s electric bill it is possible to come up with this figure.
 When it comes to designing a system, arguably the most practical and economical approach is to aim to cover 100% of a customer’s yearly usage.
 Sizing in this way maximizes return on investment and enables an almost complete break from having to pay an electric bill.
-For more information regarding the system sizing, view our post on system sizing.

 Now that there is a system size to aim for, it is time to take a look at a customer’s property to see what ground or roof space is available to install such a system.
-For a residential or small commercial system, a roof mounted system is typically the better option due to the lower cost of racking, the proximity to electrical equipment, and the fact that installing on a rooftop does not take up land.
-In a case where a roof mounted solar array is not an option, a ground mounted system will function the same, although it will come at a higher cost.
+For a residential or small commercial system, a roof-mounted system is typically the better option due to the lower cost of racking, the proximity to electrical equipment, and the fact that installing on a rooftop does not take up land.
+In a case where a roof-mounted solar system is not an option, a ground-mounted system will function the same, although it will come at a higher cost.

 Beyond identifying available project space it is important to identify other site limitations as well.
 Examples of questions that need to be taken into consideration are: